A GOP senator just scoffed at women losing access to mammograms under Trumpcare

 His comment came hours before the House was supposed to vote on the Republican health care bill, whose fate is in doubt.

-With Republican support for the American Health Care Act in jeopardy, President Donald Trump held a last-minute meeting with several lawmakers Thursday to discuss the possibility of eliminating one of Obamacare's signature elements: the requirement that insurance policies cover 10 so-called essential health benefits.
+With Republican support for the American Health Care Act in jeopardy, President Donald Trump held a last-minute meeting with House Freedom Caucus members Thursday to discuss the possibility of eliminating one of Obamacare's signature elements: the requirement that insurance policies cover 10 so-called essential health benefits.

 One of those benefits is preventive services, which include cancer screenings such as mammograms.
 According to a January report, more women across all income and education levels used mammograms under Obamacare than before the health care law was enacted.